livepeer/org/content/pages/pricing.md

 ## What currencies does Livepeer Inc accept?

-USD is the only currency accepted right now through the dashboard.
+USD is the only currency accepted right now via Livepeer Studio.
 Crypto-native payments are coming later this year.
 If you prefer to pay with cryptocurrency now, contact us directly.